ricopicone/state/README.md

     SetDirectory[NotebookDirectory[]];

 If `State.m` is then placed in the same directory as the notebook, it can be loaded with the same command (`<<State``) without requiring full installation.

+## Getting started
+There are two example notebooks that work out a few problems.
+Open the notebooks in Mathematica and run them.
+They work without fully installing the package.